garlictech/workflows/angular2/README.md

 The base container preinstalls and configures the Karma test runner with Jasmine test framework and PhantomJS headless browser.
 Similarly to the webpack hook, you can access both the test Webpack configuraion (`hooks/webpack/webpack.test.js`) and the Karma configuration (`hooks/webpack/karma.js`).

 Mind, that in Angular 1, we used Mocha, however in Angular 2, we use Jasmine.
 The reason is: the seed project uses Jasmine in the sample tests, in fact, the basic concepts of the two frameworks are the same.

+### Project organization, files

+* Add the unit tests under a `test` subfolder in a module/component folder.
+This is just a recommendation, the system will find the test files wherever you place them.
+* Name them like `foo.spec.ts`.
+The `spec.ts` part is the Jasmine standard, and it is important.
+Karma will execute spec files only.

 ### `npm run unittest`